SentryOne Unit Test Generator – Our Journey: Part 2

 In the upcoming third and final post in my series on the SentryOne Unit Test Generator, I will be diving more into the technical aspects of how we built the extension.
 In the meantime, we invite you to download the extension and contribute any ideas you have on improving the tool!
 Thanks for reading.

-Matt is a Director of Software Engineering at SentryOne, owning the development activities for the Data DevOps product portfolio.
+Matt is Director of Platform Delivery at SentryOne, facilitating development activities across our product portfolio.
 Having spent the first part of his career working in payment and loyalty systems, working with several high volume databases, Matt developed a passion for tooling around database systems.
 He took some time to develop the tools that eventually became DBA xPress when they were acquired by Pragmatic Works.
 After working with Pragmatic Works to build out their database tooling, Matt joined SentryOne where he is excited to have the opportunity to take that tooling to the next level.